 - Prolonged or chronic illness.
 This could be related to stress, hormonal changes, diet changes, medication, or any combination of these factors.
 Certain illnesses, like hypothyroidism, are more likely to cause it than others.

 - Physical trauma with prolonged effects or a major operation with a lengthy recovery period.

 As you can see, telogen effluvium could be linked to numerous factors in your life, making it often difficult to pinpoint what exactly is at it’s root.

-How is Telogen Effluvium Diagnosed?
+Telogen Effluvium Treatments

 Without thinning, noticeable hair loss it’s sometimes hard to tell if you’re suffering from telogen effluvium.
 Thinning is often difficult to detect for those with a full head of hair.